flexiblepower/fpai-documentation/SettingUpYourIDE.md

 ## Importing the projects
 The repository you checked out already contains some projects.
 We have to tell Eclipse to search for those repositories first.
-You can do this by going to `File` and than `Import`.
+You can do this by going to `File` and then `Import`.
 Select `Existing Projects into Workspace` from the `General` directory and click the `Next` button.

 Click on the `Browse` button on top of the screen.
 It will automatically go to the your workspace directory.
 Click `OK` to select your workspace directory.
 Select all the projects and click `Finish`.
 Eclipse will add the projects to the Package explorer on the left of the screen.